hiiamboris/red-wiki/Guru-Meditations.md

 > When using routines is there a way to have 'global' variables?
 Accessible between routines or between functions within a routine?

 Use `#system` if you want your code to be under the internal Red namespace, or `#system-global` otherwise.

+# Using Red/System contexts in Red routines

+You may write apps that are a combination of Red and Red/System code.
+They can be combined in various ways.
+For example, let's say you want to write use Red/System code inside a Red app.
+You can write a `routine`.
+The routine body is written in Red/System, not Red, and is able to access Red/System contexts (e.g. `_random`).
+You don't have to include those separately, as they are already included in the runtime.

+Rather than referencing them in a routine, you can put them in `#system-global`.
+If you do, you MUST prefix them with `red/` because the runtime library is enclosed in the `red/` context.
+You could also use a `#system` directive, which will place your code under the `red/` context for you.